szczyglis-dev/gpt3-py/README.md

 Features **7 to 15** allow you to generate code based on the description of the action.

-The following is an example query of use for Python:
+The following is an example of use for Python:

 ```
 > read all files in the ./test directory, pack them all, and save them to packed.zip